loadlab/python/README.md

+## LoadLab Python

-# Wrapper over the Python Requests library to talk to the LoadLab REST API.
+A wrapper over the Python Requests library to talk to the LoadLab REST API.

 ## Installation